Tuesday, November 29, 2022

 What is chiral center or stereogenic center?

-The isomerism in which two or more compounds have same physical and chemical properties but they have different behavior towards plane polarized light, are known as optical isomerism and such type of compounds are known as optically active compounds.
+What is chiral center or stereogenic center?
+Optical isomerism: The isomerism in which two or more compounds have same physical and chemical properties but they have different behavior towards plane polarized light, are known as optical isomerism and such type of compounds are known as optically active compounds.
+Chiral centers: When...

 Thursday, December 23, 2021